Oleksiy Vakulenko: Career

 Vakulenko qualified for the Ukrainian squad in the men's 55 kg class at the 2004 Summer Olympics in Athens.
 Earlier in the process, he received a berth and rounded out the top ten spots from the 2003 World Wrestling Championships in Créteil, France.
 Vakulenko opened the prelim pool with a shut out 4–0 victory over Czech Republic's Petr Švehla, and followed it with a stunning 3–0 upset over U.S. wrestler and 1996 Olympic silver medalist Dennis Hall to secure him a spot for the medal rounds.
 Vakulenko edged past Georgia's Irakli Chochua (14–12) in the quarterfinals, before being overwhelmed by eventual Olympic champion István Majoros of Hungary with a 3–1 verdict.
 Vakulenko challenged against Greek wrestler Artiom Kiouregkian for the bronze medal, but could not throw him off the mat in front of the home crowd and lost the match 1–6, dropping the Ukrainian to fourth.

-On March 3, 2007, at age 25, Vakulenko returned from his friend's wedding in Kramatorsk, when his car collided into the electric pylon on a traffic accident, killing him and severely injuring three of his colleagues.
+On March 3, 2007, at age 25, Vakulenko returned from his friend's wedding in Kramatorsk, when his car collided into an electric pylon, killing him and severely injuring three of his colleagues.
 Since 2013, a memorial wrestling tournament has been held in Donetsk to remember him.